marziacutajar/RdfToArangoDBJson/README.md

 One approach is to transform each RDF triple into an ArangoDB document such that the subject, predicate, and object are each tranformed into a JSON object, and these three JSON objects are nested within the ArangoDB document.
-This is called the Document approach, as it uses the document model of ArangoDB but not the graph model.
+This is called the Basic Approach, as it uses the document model of ArangoDB but not the graph model.
-#Each JSON object has a type attribute that specifies whether it is a URI resource, a blank node, or a literal.

 The second approach is to transform each unique subject and object into an ArangoDB document of their own.
 Predicates are then represented as graph edges between subject and object documents, such that the predicate IRI is stored as an attribute of the edge document.
+This is called the Graph Approach.

 ## Running the program